inspiringsource/aws-solutions-architect/docs/Services by category/Database/page-DynamoDB.md

 - Use a partition key that is not too skewed.
 A partition key that is too skewed can cause performance issues.
 For example, a partition key that is too skewed can cause a partition to become too large.
 A partition that is too large can cause performance issues.
 For more information, see Partitioning and performance.

 - Use a partition key that is not too random.
 A partition key that is too random can cause performance issues.
 For example, a partition key that is too random can cause a partition to become too small.
 A partition that is too small can cause performance issues.
 For more information, see Partitioning and performance.

+## Good to know:

+>DynamoDB Streams allows you to trigger a Lambda function when records are inserted into a table.